Creating and Running a Nuxt.js Project with ServBay

 pages/index.vue

-Update the file as shown below to display "Hello ServBay!" on the page:
+Replace the content with the following code to display "Hello ServBay!" on the page:

 html<template> <div> <h1>Hello ServBay!</h1> </div> </template> <script> export default { name: 'IndexPage' } </script> <style scoped> div { text-align: center; margin-top: 50px; font-family: sans-serif; } h1 { color: #333; } </style>